Ramsgate: History

 Ramsgate began as a fishing and farming hamlet.
 The Christian missionary St Augustine, sent by Pope Gregory the Great, landed near Ramsgate in AD 597.
 The town is home to the Shrine of St Augustine.

 The earliest reference to the town is in the Kent Hundred Rolls of 1274–5, both as Remmesgate (in the local personal name of 'Christina de Remmesgate') and as Remisgat (with reference to the town).
 The names Ramisgate and Raunsgate appear in the parish of St. Laurence records c.
 1290.
 These are all derived from late Anglo-Saxon 'Hremmes' from earlier 'Hræfnes' (raven's) and 'geat' (gate), with reference to the gap in the cliffs.
 In 1357, the area became known as Ramesgate.

-Ramsgate was a member of the Confederation of Cinque Ports, under the 'Limb' of Sandwich, Kent.
+Ramsgate was a member of the confederation of Cinque Ports, as a "limb" (subordinate member) of Sandwich.
 The construction of Ramsgate Harbour began in 1749 and was completed in around 1850.
 The harbour has the distinction of being the only Royal Harbour in the United Kingdom.
 Because of its proximity to mainland Europe, Ramsgate was a chief embarkation point both during the Napoleonic Wars and for the Dunkirk evacuation in 1940.

-The Official Illustrated Guide to South-Eastern and North and Mid-Kent Railways (June 1863) by George Measom describes Ramsgate thus: 'It is impossible to speak too favourably of this first-rate town, its glorious sands, its bathing, its hotels, libraries, churches, etc. etc. not forgetting its bracing climate...The streets of Ramsgate are well paved or macadamed and brilliantly lighted with gas.'
+The Official Illustrated Guide to South-Eastern and North and Mid-Kent Railways (June 1863) by George Measom describes Ramsgate thus: "It is impossible to speak too favourably of this first-rate town, its glorious sands, its bathing, its hotels, libraries, churches, etc. etc. not forgetting its bracing climate...The streets of Ramsgate are well paved or macadamed and brilliantly lighted with gas."

-The architect A W Pugin and his sons lived in Ramsgate and built several important buildings there, including St Augustine's Church, The Grange, St Augustine's Abbey, and The Granville Hotel.
+The architect Augustus Pugin and his sons lived in Ramsgate and built several important buildings there, including St Augustine's Church, The Grange, St Augustine's Abbey, and The Granville Hotel.

 The artist Vincent van Gogh moved to Ramsgate in April 1876, at age 23.
 He boarded at 11 Spencer Square, which is identified by a blue plaque.
 He obtained work as a teacher at a local school in Royal Road, where he received his post.
 In one of his letters to his brother Theo, he described his surroundings: "There's a harbour full of all kinds of ships, closed in by stone jetties running into the sea on which one can walk.
 And further out one sees the sea in its natural state, and that's beautiful."

 In 1901, an electric tram service, one of the few inter-urban tramways in Britain, was introduced on the Isle of Thanet.
 The towns of Ramsgate, Margate and Broadstairs were linked by 11 miles of track.